Function Approximation in Numerically Rank-Deficient Bases: Discretization of Fourier extension frames

-For many applications, one cannot freely choose the sample distribution.
+In many applications, one cannot freely choose the sample distribution.
 Another interesting question to answer in this regard is how many uniformly random samples are needed for accurate approximation.
-As follows from Theorems~\ref{thm:samplingcohen} and~\ref{thm:sampling} for $w=1$, this number is proportional to the maximum of the inverse Christoffel function $k_n$ and the inverse numerical Christoffel function $k_n^\epsilon$ for unregularized and regularized least squares fitting, respectively.
-The following theorem shows that $\|k_n\|_{L^\infty[-W,W]} = \mathcal{O}(n^2)$.
+As follows from Prop.~\ref{prop:christoffel} and Thm.~\ref{thm:christoffel2}, this number is proportional to the maximum of $k$ and $k^\epsilon$ for unregularized and regularized least squares fitting, respectively.
+The following theorem shows that $\|k\|_{L^\infty} = \mathcal{O}(n^2)$.